hamnet70/software-design-lab/templates/journal.md

 - While html tags seem to work in VS Code, they don't seem to work when uploaded to git hub.
 Thoughts?
 - The tutorial makes a big-ass deal out of *not* using Python 3, which came with my Anaconda download.
 So, should I uninstall and install Python 2 instead?
 (I've noticed that Python 3 assumes floating point numbers.)
 - What do you call using %d or %s in a string?
 (I'd just like to know how to talk about what I know how to do.)
-- In exercise 7, the author used a comma after a print command to concatenate two print lines.
-It doesn't work in Python 3 (and I tried it inside and out of the parens).
+- In exercise 7, the author used a comma after the first of two print commands to concatenate them.
+It doesn't work in Python 3 (and I tried the comma inside and out of the parens).
+Instead, I have to add a third print line that explicitly concatenates them.
 Thoughts?
+- The first time I ran a program with user input, Terminal prompted me to save the output.
+It did not on subsequent user-input programs.
+Do you know why?